 Oily foods every once in a while is okay, but too much of a delicious thing can negatively impact your health.
 Eat oily foods in moderation, and focus on eating healthy meals consistently.

 Non-greasy foods include fruits and veggies not cooked in heavy butters or oils, as well as proteins cooked in healthy oils, baked, or poached.

 National Greasy Foods Day Activities

 There are very few things in this world one can’t actually fry, and we dare you to try to find them.
 Get together with your friends to see what zany creations you can make using a deep pot, cooking oil of your choice, and anything you want to batter up and fry.
 Have a competition to see who can make the best creation, or at the very least, award a “most creative” prize.

 Burger restaurants and diners aren’t known for the health benefits of their food, but no matter.
 Head to your favorite local grease bucket and load up on your favorite burgers, fries, chips, chicken fingers, and anything else you choose.
 You’ll be supporting local businesses, too.

 For many, pizza is a dish strictly reserved for take out, delivery, or in-restaurant dining.
 But the reality is it’s really not hard to make a cheesy, bubbling, greasy pizza in your very own oven.
 It requires a few different ingredients and a little bit of time, but with practice, you can start creating your own recipes to use on any day.

 Why We Love National Greasy Foods Day

 One of the perks of making or eating greasy food is that it’s so simple to cook.
-Fries are simply cut potatoes, oil, and whatever seasonings you prefer.
-Bacon can even be cooked in the oven, keeping the mess low, while fried foods only require one additional step.
-So when food is delicious and easy to prepare, why not cook it?
+Fries are basically chopped potatoes, oil, and whatever seasonings you prefer.
+Bacon can be cooked in the oven, keeping the mess low, while fried foods only require one additional step.
+So when food is delicious and easy to prepare, why not embrace it?